 Topicals co-founders Olamide Olowe and Claudia Teng created the brand to transform the way people feel about skin by making treatments for eczema and hyperpigmentation feel more like self-care rather than a burdensome ritual.
 Since its inception in 2020 the brand has quickly become a household name thanks to two products — Faded, a brightening and clearing serum and Like Butter, a hydrating mask — that are just as effective as they are Instagrammable.

-Shea Butter has long been a staple in Black skin-care routines, a fact Buttah Skin founder Dorion Renaud knows all too well.
-The brand’s Facial Shea Butter, is a smooth-textured butter that easily spreads and quickly absorbs into skin’s surface.
-It also leaves a noticeable, healthy-looking sheen — making it a must have for melanated skin, especially in colder, drier months.
+Buttah Skin founder Dorion Renaud started using raw, organic, shea butter to treat his complexion challenges and quickly knew he had to share his discovery with those who have melanin-rich skin like his.
+The brand’s Facial Shea Butter is a smooth textured butter that easily spreads and quickly absorbs into the skin’s surface.
+Plus, it also leaves a noticeable, healthy-looking sheen on skin — making it a must-have moisturizer, especially during the colder, drier months.